Independent Living vs Assisted Living: Top Questions Answered

 What Is Independent Living for Seniors?

 Independent living is a term used to describe housing and a set of services offered in a senior living community setting.
-Independent living is designed for seniors who are active and able to live on their own terms.
+Independent living is designed for seniors who are active and able to live on their own terms, and do not need assistance with daily activities.

 Independent living is very similar to living in your current home.
 You will still have your own private residence and are completely free to spend your days however you choose.
 The difference is that when you live in an independent living community, your home is designed for you to age comfortably in place and you have access to an array of community services and amenities.